yeemachine/kalidoface-2d/README.md

 ### Upload custom background

-Upload your own backgrounds, or use the <b>chroma key colors</b> for keying in special software such as OBS.
+Upload your own backgrounds, or use the chroma key colors for keying in special software such as OBS.

 All Live2D models are redistributed under